 This vineyard is located in prime Cabernet Sauvignon country (Oakville Appellation) and is entirely planted to this variety.
 In 2003 with the help of their founding winemaker Craig Becker, who made all wines until tragically passing away far too young in 2024, the vineyard began to be micro-managed.
 The farming techniques were updated in 2003 and 2004 to reduce vine size, crop load and introduce specific beneficial cover crops with minimal irrigation.
 All of these practices help produce lush, full-bodied wines.
 2005 which was their first full year of farming under Craig’s direction.

 The Kelleher wines see additional bottle age (as compared to most winery aging programs) and often spend a year or two in bottle before being released.
 As a result, the current vintages of their estate wines are often 5 or 6 years old.
 Kelleher also produces several non-estate white wines.

-The 2016 Sauvignon Blanc was sourced from a dry farmed organic vineyard in St. Helena.
+The 2016 Kelleher “Block 21” Sauvignon Blanc was sourced from a dry farmed organic vineyard in St. Helena.
 This wine was aged in 90% stainless steel tanks and 10% neutral oak barrels.
 It did not go through malolactic fermentation and the lees were stirred at various times during its aging.

-The 2016 Kelleher “Block 21” Sauvignon Blanc shows a lively and fresh bouquet with aromas of lemon and lime, citrus blossom and a touch of guava.
+This wine shows a lively and fresh bouquet with aromas of lemon and lime, citrus blossom and a touch of guava.
 The wine showcases a lovely texture – supple across the palate and almost oily in its feel.
 Very balanced with weight but also with acidity.
-A joy to drink with good concentration and a seamless long-lasting finish.
-One used to drinking green or grassy wines of this variety may mistake this wine for a non-Sauvignon Blanc wine.
+It is a pleasure to drink; the palate features plenty of concentration and a seamless long-lasting finish.
+One used to drinking green or grassy wines of this variety may mistake this wine for a non-Sauvignon Blanc bottling.

-A special block within their vineyard is named Bari’s Vineyard – in tribute to one of Valerie’s sisters who tragically died far to young (in her mid 40s) from a heart condition.
-Each year they produce an extremely limited production Bari’s Vineyard Cabernet Sauvignon (typically only one or two barrels).
 The 2012 Kelleher Bari’s Vineyard shows a thread of sweetness throughout the bouquet with elegant aromas of cranberry and red currant.
 Superbly balanced across the palate offers grainy but not overly gritty tannins.
 A hint of mocha along with fruit persists on the mouthwatering finish.
-Captivating acidity.
+Energetic acidity.
 And proceeds from the sales of this wine are donated to fight Type 1 Diabetes including related research.

 —